Last Updated on May 28, 2023

 Basics & Essentials

 Everlane is probably best known for their classic pieces, and KOTN has a very comparable overall vibe to Everlane with similar styles of basics and wardrobe staples, plus a sprinkling of trendier cuts.
 As we saw in the tee comparison video, KOTN also has better quality and more transparency around their sourcing and manufacturing.

 KOTN has a unique “farm to closet” approach, working directly and fairly with cotton farmers in Egypt and is hands-on through the whole manufacturing process.

 Luckily there are lots of alternatives for more conscious denim!
 Here’s a few brands to check out:

-Warp + Weft – They have a vertically integrated approach starting with processing and spinning the cotton, and various practices to reduce their environmental impact (although I wish they had more info about wages and any ethical standards available).
-I especially like that they focus on designing for different body types, with styles that go up to a size 24, and they also have comparable and even more affordable prices than Everlane.
+Warp + Weft – They have a vertically integrated approach starting with processing and spinning the cotton, and various practices to reduce their environmental impact (although I wish they had more info about wages and ethical standards).
+I especially like that they focus on designing for different body types, with sizes from 00 to 24 for women, and extended and hard-to-find sizes for men.
+They also have comparable and even more affordable prices than Everlane.

 ÉTICA – With many sustainability initiatives, ÉTICA claims to use up to 90% less water and over 60% less energy to make their denim clothing.
 The jeans are fairly made in their own factory in LA.

 Casual & Loungewear

 Everlane’s more casual clothing and lounge pieces always seem to show up on their bestseller list, so clearly they’re popular.
 A great alternative to these pieces is MATE.

 MATE has joggers, tees, tanks, sweat sets, and waffle knits in a rainbow of colour options.
 All their pieces are responsibly made in LA from natural and organic materials.
 And it’s not just lounge clothes!
 MATE also has some lovely dresses and linen pieces that would be perfect alternatives to Everlane’s.

-An easy dupe for Everlane’s activewear collection is Girlfriend Collective.
-They have similar recycled tops and leggings (as well as other styles) in more colour options, available in a larger size range (up to 6X), AND at a lower price!
+An easy substitute for Everlane’s activewear collection is Girlfriend Collective.
+They have similar recycled tops and leggings (as well as other styles) in more colour options, available in a larger size range (XXS to 6X), AND at a lower price!
 How could you not make the switch?